radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 ![](media/portal-user-30.png)

 Browse to the photo to upload and click Open.
-Then, click **Save** button.
-The next page will show your profile with the new information.
+Then, click **Save**.
+The next page shows your profile with the new information.

 ![](media/portal-user-31.png)